A messy digital life leaves your money, identity, and personal information vulnerable to bad actors.

 1. Clean up your passwords and find a password manager

-Chances are you have some old, unsecure passwords that need to be cleaned up.
-But if the idea of going through all your accounts seems overwhelming, get some help from a password manager.
-Not only do password managers store passwords and suggest strong ones, but many will alert you if you’re using a duplicate or weak password, and prompt you to change it.
-This is a great way to toss out any unsecure passwords and replace them with fresh and strong ones.
+Chances are you have some old, unsecure passwords that need to be cleaned up or you are using the same password for multiple accounts.
+If the idea of going through every website you use seems overwhelming, download a password manager.
+Not only do password managers store passwords and suggest strong ones, but the best options alert you if you’re using a duplicate or weak password, and prompt you to change it.
+Even better, many are free.
+Firing up a password manager is a great way to toss out unsecure passwords and replace them with fresh, strong ones.

 Get started: